Remembering the internment of Japanese Americans 75 years later

 Seventy-five years ago, two months after Imperial Japan's attack on Pearl Harbor in 1941, President Franklin Roosevelt signed Executive Order 9066, which forced approximately 120,000 people of Japanese ancestry into government internment camps for years.
 Ten camps were established in California, Idaho, Utah, Arizona, Wyoming, Colorado, and Arkansas.
 What he set in motion then would touch Japanese Americans for generations.

-All this week, KING 5's Lori Matsukawa examines one of the dark chapters in U.S. history as Japanese Americans from the Pacific Northwest share their stories of being "Prisoners in Their Own Land," airing each night on KING 5 News at 5 p.m. and 10 p.m.
+KING 5's Lori Matsukawa examines one of the dark chapters in U.S. history as Japanese Americans from the Pacific Northwest share their stories of being "Prisoners in Their Own Land."

 INFOGRAPHIC: The internment of Japanese-Americans 75 years later